-- The Domain Administrator is an administrator who has the full range of capabilities within a particular domain, which gives a user assigned to be this type of administrator the ability to perform all operations on all objects within the domain for all users. - The Domain Manager is a delegated administrator who has the ability to perform selected operations for a subset of authorized objects within the domain for all users. - The Team Manager is a business line manager who can perform selected operations for a subset of authorized objects within the domain, but only for a designated set of users (team members).
+- The Domain Administrator is an administrator who has the full range of capabilities within a particular domain, and is able to perform all operations on all objects within the domain for all users. - The Domain Manager is a delegated administrator who has the ability to perform selected operations for a subset of authorized objects within the domain for all users. - The Team Manager is a business line manager who can perform selected operations for a subset of authorized objects within the domain, but only for a designated set of users (team members).